egehatirnaz/1g-katamino-CS319/Meetings.md

 * [Mert, Yusuf] They will deal with explaining objects and classes.
 * [Burak, Fırat] They will deal with Overview, introduction.

+## Meeting on Nov 11, 17:00 - 04:00

+Participants: Burak, Fırat, Mert, Yusuf

+Location: Bilkent T Building

+### Agenda
+* Github connection has been done
+* Control classes started to be implemented
+* UI classes has been started to implemeted

+### Action Items
+* [Burak, Fırat, Mert, Yusuf] Discussed on the structure and work on Github connection.
+* [Mert, Fırat] Implemented the control classes.
+* [Burak, Yusuf] Start to implement GUI classes.